Asbestos Insulation products

 Spray-on Insulation

 Usually grey and lumpy in appearance, spray-on insulation was usually applied directly to ceilings and composed almost entirely of asbestos.
-Like many forms of asbestos insulation, it can be fairly innocuous unless disturbed.

 What to Do if You Suspect Asbestos Insulation